devmeto5/Selenium-security-script-autotesting/README.md

 # Web Vulnerability Testing Script

 This script is used to test a target website for security vulnerabilities using Selenium for browser automation and OWASP ZAP (Zed Attack Proxy) for scanning.
-It performs automated spidering, passive scanning, and active scanning of the target website.
+It performs automated spidering, passive scanning, and active scanning of the target website

 ## Prerequisites